 “You could have a very, very anxious dog that has a lot of behavioral suppression,” adds Dr. Sinn.
 “It really kind of freezes or shuts down and that whole process can lead to depression.
 The dog doesn’t want to eat, doesn’t want to move, doesn’t want to do much of anything.
 It doesn’t want to engage and, consequently, removes itself from social interaction.”
 In these severe cases, treating the problem may not be straightforward.

 As Dr. Sinn points out, dogs are amazingly resilient.
 If there is a significant event associated with their depression, often some simple environmental and social changes can make a huge difference.
 She suggests things like “spending some extra time with them, taking them on extra fun walks, playing a little tug, or having a little grooming session.”
 Usually, with a little time, extra attention, and enjoyable enrichment, your dog will move through their depression without any major difficulty.

-Dr. Ballantyne explains that pharmaceuticals are very helpful in cases where a dog’s underlying emotional state is interfering with their ability to learn new behaviors or negatively impacting their quality of life.
+Dr. Ballantyne explains that medications are very helpful in cases where a dog’s underlying emotional state is interfering with their ability to learn new behaviors or negatively affecting their quality of life.
 “This is especially true when there are many different types of triggers for the dog’s fear or anxiety, or when the triggers are unavoidable.”
 She gives the example of a depressed dog who is terrified of storms and lives in an area where storms are frequent for months throughout the year.

 “I think it’s important to acknowledge that pharmaceutical options aren’t the only treatment for dogs suffering from mental illness, but rather just a part of the treatment plan,” points out Dr. Ballantyne.
 She notes that the most effective treatment plans may include a combination of pharmaceuticals, managing your dog’s environment, and behavior modification.